LinJiaYi11/Coursera_Capston/README.md

 # Coursera_Capston
-This repository is a demonstration of how to create a Github repository and properly set it up
+This repository is a demonstration of how to create a Github repository and properly set it up so it can be easily sync with its local version